splunk/public-o11y-docs/sp-oncall/spoc-integrations/manage-victorops-using-terraform.rst

 **Next, we will start creating Splunk On-Call resources.
 Paste the following into the file.**

-**Note that the Terraform provider calls Splunk On-Call’s public API.
+**Note that the Terraform provider calls Splunk On-Call's public API.
 For that reason, only user-level users can be created through Terraform at this time.
-Edits to a user’s permissions levels will need to be done through the UI once the user has been created.**
+Edits to a user's permissions levels will need to be done through the UI once the user has been created.**

 # Create a team within victorops resource “victorops_team” “team” { name